caleb-the-crab/wotd-cli/README.md

-# wotd-cli - Word of the Day
+# wotd-cli - Word of the Day in the Command Line
 A simple, hackable application that pulls the Word of the Day from Merriam Webster's Dictionary and displays it to the console in a Rich panel.